ldosen/SE-Project-1-Team-G/README.md

 ---
 **What still needs doing**

--More unit tests!
+- More unit tests!
 Specifically, write tests that use unicode @ and # to see if the regex is truly functioning properly.
--some kind of abstraction to remove the code repetition in the extract functions.
+- some kind of abstraction to remove the code repetition in the extract functions.